Aštabi: Name and origin

 The attested writings of the name are Aštabi (in Alalakh and Hattusa), Aštabil/Ašdabil (in Ebla and Mari), aštb and possibly `ṭtpl and `ṭtpr (alphabetic spellings from Ugarit).

 Aštabi is regarded as one of the so-called "Syrian substrate deities" by researchers.
 While present in the Hurrian pantheon and in earlier documents from Ebla, names of members of this group are assumed to have pre-Hurrian and most likely pre-Semitic origin.

 Initially Hurrian origin had been ascribed to Aštabi by researchers based on the similarity of his name to those of Kumarbi and Nabarbi, but this is no longer regarded as plausible due to the existence of earlier forms ending with -bil rather than -bi.
 While a Semitic origin of the name has also been proposed, with a reconstructed hypothetical original form Yaštabi-El ("El has satisfied himself"), it is regarded as implausible due to reliance on assigning presently unattested sign values to Eblaite spellings of the name.

 Functions

 In the Hurrian (and by extension Hittite) pantheon Aštabi was a war god.
 This aspect of his character is also well attested in Ugaritic texts.
 However, despite a considerable number of mentions in known documents, his original role in the pantheon of Ebla cannot be presently determined.
-The available information does not point at the warlike character known from later sources, as unlike Adad he did not receive weapons as offerings, though Alfonso Archi does not consider it fully implausible that theoretically he could had been a war god in the third millennium BCE already.
+The available information does not point at the warlike character known from later sources, as unlike Adad he did not receive weapons as offerings, though Alfonso Archi does not consider it fully implausible that theoretically he could have been a war god in the third millennium BCE already.